robinali34/blog_algorithms/_posts/2025-01-15-linear-programming-reductions.md

 layout: post
 title: "Linear Programming: Reductions"
 date: 2025-01-15
-categories: [Algorithms, Complexity Theory, Linear Programming, CS6515, Optimization]
+categories: [Algorithms, Complexity Theory, Linear Programming, Algorithms, Optimization]
 excerpt: "An introduction to Linear Programming, its polynomial-time solvability, and how it relates to reductions in complexity theory, including LP relaxations, duality, and reductions to/from LP."
 ---